Code-Institute-Submissions/hameederrawi-IFDM-Project/README.md

 when the user hover the mouse over a product, the zoom effect will apply to enlarge the image for more detailed view.

+Each product will have a title as well as a tooltip title that will appear on mouse hover over products pictures displaying the product catalogue ID.

 when the user click on the selected product, a new page will open with the selected product image,

 The selected product will have a title of the collection name and the catalogue number and a button labled Get a Quote.